 You probably know that I don’t normally cast my opinion in such strong language.

-As Deb Brown and I put together our latest video on Rebuilding Your Local Economy, I couldn’t get away from the bad economic decisions we see town officials make over and over.
+While I was working on videos to help small towns recover, I couldn’t get away from the bad economic decisions we see town officials make over and over.

 And I wanted to help you avoid some of those.